Guide to estimating handyman prices by the job

 Handyman prices by the job, versus hour, are also the right call if your hourly rate multiplied over several days would shock a potential customer and is higher than a competitive market rate.

 To know how to set your handyman prices by the job, you still need to know your target hourly wage.
-Then you need to accurately estimate how long a job will take you to finish.
+Then you need to work on accurately estimating the time needed to complete the job.

 Once this is done, you can bake your target hourly rate into your quote based on the amount of work needed, plus your other costs such as your travel and overhead.
 More on this below!

 Advantages of fixed rates

-One of the biggest advantages of setting your handyman prices by the job is that they can be easier for potential customers to swallow than an estimate listing a whole bunch of expenses.
-Of course, it also takes the right pitch to win the job.
+Our research indicates that one of the biggest advantages of setting your handyman prices by the job is that they can be easier for potential customers to swallow than an estimate listing a whole bunch of expenses.
+Of course, drawing from our firsthand experience, it also takes the right pitch to win the job.

 Something else to think about is that if you charge what others do for the same job, you can make more than your target hourly wage if you finish in less time.

 Say, for example, you know that it will take you half an hour to install a kitchen faucet and that your target handyman wage is $100.
 If the current market rate for a faucet installation is $75, you can charge that flat rate and make more than you would at your hourly rate.